Sunday, December 20, 2020

 • Another variant - the so-called "FlyDog SDR" - has also appeared since this article was written.
 Unfortunately, there is still work to do on this version - details at the end of this article.

-Any reader who has perused these blog pages will be aware that I have been using the KiwiSDR for some time now (I personally own four of them and I manage two more!) and have been happy with their performance, finding various ways to maximize their usefulness.
+Any reader who has perused these blog pages will be aware that I have been using the KiwiSDR for some time now (I personally own four five of them and manage several more!) and have been happy with their performance, finding various ways to maximize their usefulness.
 I was intrigued when a "similar" device appeared that might prove to be useful - the "RaspberrySDR".

 Figure 1: